mattprout/Data-Engineering/Capstone/README.md

 The following steps were taken in the project:

-1. First, the scope of the project was determined and the data was gathered.
+1. The scope of the project was determined and the data was gathered.
 In this case, I chose to use the Udacity provided data set, and enriched it with one additional data source.
-2. Second, I explored and cleaned the data.
+2. I explored and cleaned the data.
 The data was examined to understand the types, missing data, and ranges.
 Based off of the exploratory data analysis, I cleaned the data and wrote each data set to a Parquet file.
-3. Third, I defined the data model.
+3. I defined the data model.
 This model was implemented as a data warehouse.
-4. Fourth, the data warehouse was created, data was loaded from the Parquet files, and the fact and dimension tables were updated.
+4. The data warehouse was created, data was loaded from the Parquet files, and the fact and dimension tables were updated.

 # Files